What’s your financial plan? Lending (borrowing) is going to be a part of that.

 Unless you review your Home Loan regularly, chances are it isn’t going to change with you, over those 30 years.

 And your bank will gladly sit back and let it see full-term.
-In fact, that’s a cornerstone of the banking business model.
-This is why we provide an annual review of our clients Home Loans; to make sure that their loan is working for them, and suits their current financial needs.
+In fact, that’s a cornerstone of the banking business model (or their ‘lending plan’).
+This is why we provide an annual review of our clients home loans; to make sure that their loan is working for them, and suits their current financial needs.

 Everyone’s needs are different.
 Here some examples of what we review with our client’s financial plans: